ryoliver-lab/oliver-yanco-et-al-2025/README.md

 # oliver-yanco-et-al-2025

-Data analysis for publication: "Interacting effects of human mobility and landscape modification on wildlife"
+Data analysis for publication: "Interacting effects of human presence and landscape modification on birds and mammals"

 ### Abstract

-Sustainable human-wildlife coexistence requires a mechanistic understanding of the many interacting ways in which humans affect animals.
-However, progress is hampered by the lack of accessible data for measuring the impact of the dynamic presence of people (hereafter ‘human mobility’).
-Here, we leverage daily mobile-device data to disentangle how human mobility and landscape modification differentially influence the use of geographic and environmental space for 37 mammal and bird species across the United States.
-Human mobility drove changes in area or niche size for over 65% of the species in this study.
-For ~60% of species that responded to human activities, the effects were interdependent – animals tended to react more strongly to human mobility in less modified habitats.
-Overall, human activities caused mammals and birds to use less space and shrink their environmental niches (mammals: median decrease in area and niche size of 10% and 3% per animal per week, respectively; birds: median decrease of 12% and 2%).
-Our results demonstrate that human mobility and landscape modification have complex combined effects on wildlife which need to be considered for effective management.
+Sustainable human-wildlife coexistence requires a mechanistic understanding of the many ways that humans affect animals.
+However, progress is hampered by the lack of accessible data measuring the dynamic presence of people.
+Here, we leverage mobile-device data to disentangle how human presence and landscape modification differentially influence the use of geographic and environmental space for 37 mammal and bird species across the United States.
+Human presence affected over 65% of species, with substantial variation across species.
+For ~60% of species that responded to human activities, the effects were interdependent – animals tended to react more strongly to human presence in less modified habitats.
+Our results demonstrate that human presence and landscape modification have complex combined effects on wildlife which need to be considered for effective management.

 ### Repository Structure